Psalm 121: Musical settings

 Musical settings for the Latin text have been composed by Orlando di Lasso, Hans Leo Hassler, and Herbert Howells amongst others.

-Settings composed for the English text include John Clarke-Whitfeld, Charles Villiers Stanford, Henry Walford Davies, and Imant Raminsh.
+Settings composed for the English text include John Clarke-Whitfeld, Charles Villiers Stanford, Henry Walford Davies, Mildred Barnes Royse, and Imant Raminsh.

-Heinrich Schütz created a version for four voices and basso continuo (SWV 31).
+Heinrich Schütz created a version in German for four voices and basso continuo, SWV 31.
+He also wrote a setting of a metred paraphrase of the psalm in German, "Ich heb mein Augen sehnlich auf", SWV 122, for the Becker Psalter, published first in 1628.

 Felix Mendelssohn composed the famous "Hebe deine Augen auf" as a trio of his oratorio Elijah, Op.
 70, in 1846.
 Antonín Dvořák set verses 1–4 in Czech to music in his Biblical Songs, published in 1894.

 Zoltán Kodály composed his Geneva Ps CXXI for mixed chorus a cappella), setting the psalm in Hungarian.

 The setting by William McKie was sung at the wedding of Princess Margaret in 1960 and at the funeral of Queen Elizabeth The Queen Mother in 2002.

 Alan Hovhaness set the psalm in 1967 for his cantata I Will Lift Up Mine Eyes.

 Leonard Bernstein used the psalm in his Mass in the second movement in 1971.

 Israeli Hasidic singer-songwriter Yosef Karduner composed a popular Hebrew version of Psalm 121, Shir LaMa'alot (2000), which has been covered by many Israeli artists, including Omer Adam, Ninet Tayeb, Mosh Ben-Ari, the Shalva Band, among others.
 It is a staple amongst synagogue youth groups in Israel and Canada.

 Christopher Tin's Grammy-nominated soundtrack to the 2021 video game Old World contains a setting of the psalm in Arabic.